How I benchmark transcription models in Thoth

 | Parakeet EOU 120M | 38.4% | ~160 ms |

-Whisper Medium was a surprise.
-Despite sitting between Small and Large in the lineup, it posted 36.8% WER on clean audio vs. Large's 7.8%.
-We traced it to a silent-skip bug specific to the Medium CoreML conversion: 245 deletions, near-zero insertions.
-The model is dropping entire sections silently.
-We flag this in Settings.
+Whisper Medium was the real surprise.
+It sits between Small and Large in size, so you'd expect it to land somewhere in the middle.
+Instead it posted 36.8% WER on the clean TED audio, where Large got 7.8%.
+I traced it to a silent-skip issue in the CoreML conversion: 245 deletions, near-zero insertions.
+The model drops entire sections without any sign that it has done so.
+I flag this in Settings.

 Takeaway

-The LibriSpeech numbers in Settings are directionally correct but all models perform 10-30x worse on accented or foreign-language speech.
-Accent is the dominant factor: clean native audio brings most models close to their published benchmarks.
+The LibriSpeech numbers in Settings are directionally right, but all models do 10-30x worse on accented or foreign-language speech.
+Clean native audio gets you close to the published benchmarks.
+Accented speech doesn't.
 If accuracy matters, use Whisper Large V3 Turbo.